HealthSciTech/Dynamic_iFogSim/README.md

 0. Understanding of iFogSim (https://github.com/Cloudslab/iFogSim)
 1. Prepare your ifogsim workflow example with extended ifogsim(extended ifogsim folder).
 2. Install docker-engine (https://docs.docker.com/install/)

+## how to start simulation?

+1. prepare a system layers by using configurations

+&nbsp;&nbsp;&nbsp;&nbsp;1-1. if you want to make a more complicated system layers then you have to make your jar file.
+&nbsp;&nbsp;&nbsp;&nbsp;please check the extended ifogsim folder

+2. prepare virtual device's specification for configuration.

+3. prepare application what you want to run on the virtual device with snipersim. you can test it with docker container before run the simulation.

+4. prepare your own cross_layer_controller. this repo have a sample cross_layer_controller with brute force policy. if you want to run with other policy then you can add to the cross_layer folder.

+5. run the simulation

 ### Running example